tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/2/LessonPlan.md

 * `Use Case`

   * Traditionally, investment management services would first gauge a customer's investment risk level (conservative, neutral, aggressive) based on factors such as overall risk tolerance, financial goals, and duration of investment, and then proceed to manage a portfolio specifically tailored to that customer for a nominal overhead/maintenance fee.
-However, as overall technology advanced (as did machine learning/algorithmic trading), automated investment management services started becoming increasingly prevalent -- allowing investment managment services to become more data-driven (and therefore intelligent) as well as cheaper due to automation.
+However, as overall technology advanced (as did machine learning/algorithmic trading), automated investment management services started becoming increasingly prevalent -- allowing investment management services to become more data-driven (and therefore intelligent) as well as cheaper due to automation.

 * `Advantages`